-Despite often accommodating six cruise liners at once, there is no docking pier and very limited anchorage in the small George Town Harbour.
+Despite often accommodating up to six cruise liners at once, there is no docking pier and very limited anchorage in the small George Town Harbour.
 Cruise liners remain anchored or drifting just outside the harbour and passengers are ferried to Harbour Drive docks with long but regular tender rides.
-Many shops, bars, restaurants and attractions are located just outside the docks and passengers will enjoy the endless duty-free shopping on offer.
+Many shops, bars, restaurants, and attractions are located just outside the docks and passengers will enjoy the endless duty-free shopping on offer.

 Tourism Department, The Pavilion, Cricket Square

-Casanova by the Sea - local seafood with an Italian influence
+Casanova by the Sea - local seafood with an Italian influence.

-Yoshi Sushi - authentic Japanese sushi
+Yoshi Sushi - authentic Japanese sushi.

-Grand Cayman has quite the reputation for its remarkably low prices on duty-free designer goods, such as jewellery and watches from names such as Gucci, Cartier, Maurice Lacroix and more.
-Caymania Duty Free on Cardinal Avenue is the place to go for perfumes, gemstones and cosmetics, while fine china, leather, crystal and liquor, especially rum, are also available at bargain prices.
-Governor's Square Mall is great for a spot of shopping while local crafts such as handcrafted jewellery, salvaged coins and antiques can be scooped up for a song.
-A Farmers Market Cooperative is open Saturdays in the Lower Valley and focuses on local cuisine, rum, spices and coffee.
+Grand Cayman has quite the reputation for its remarkably low prices on duty-free designer goods, such as jewellery and watches from names such as Gucci, Cartier, Maurice Lacroix, and more.
+Caymania Duty Free on Cardinal Avenue is the place to go for perfumes, gemstones, and cosmetics, while fine china, leather, crystal, and liquor, especially rum, are also available at bargain prices.
+Governor's Square Mall is great for a spot of shopping while local crafts such as handcrafted jewellery, salvaged coins, and antiques can be scooped up for a song.
+A Farmers Market Cooperative is open Saturdays in the Lower Valley and focuses on local cuisine, rum, spices, and coffee.

-Watches, rum cakes
+Watches, rum cakes.

-Walk on Seven Mile Beach
+Walk on Seven Mile Beach.

-Check out Atlantis Submarine
+Check out Atlantis Submarine.

-Go scuba diving
+Go scuba diving.

-Go sea kayaking
+Go sea kayaking.